 Increase in sedentary lifestyles - leading to poor posture, autonomic nervous system dysregulation, lymph stagnation, metabolic autointoxication, excess inflammation is draining on the adrenals which regulate energy levels thus increasing the tendency for lack of activity

 Our posture is also compromised with commonly used office and home furniture like a sofa that encourages slumping.
+Spinal misalignment can increase sympathetic nervous system response and cortisol production.
 Even our modern toilets move us out of our natural squatting position and results in the colon being pinched.
 Incomplete elimination leads to autointoxication as toxins in the colon re-circulate to the liver, increasing toxic burden.

 Mass agricultural farming practices - pesticides, herbicides, fungicides, larvacides, artificial fertilisers, mineral depleted soils, decreased microbiological diversity within the soils, food storage and artificial ripening techniques diminishing the nutrient density of many foods.
 Dr Stephanie Seneff of MIT State University has done extensive research on the effects of glyphosate, one ingredient in the commonly used herbicide, Round up.
 Studies indicate a disruption of our gut microbiome and in turn gut lining integrity.
 Intestinal hyper permeability (leaky gut) up regulates all inflammation in the body, especially the brain.